A sampling criterion for constrained Bayesian optimization with uncertainties: Extending the acquisition criterion

 \subsection{The sampling criterion}

 We introduce a new sampling criterion specific to the robust optimization Problem~\eqref{problem}, denoted $S$ for Sampling as it is used to generate a new value for \vec{u}.
-It is defined as a proxy of the variance of the one-step-ahead feasible improvement. \begin{prop} A proxy of the variance of the one-step-ahead feasible improvement (Equation \eqref{eq-VFItp1}) given a new observation at point $(\tilde{\vect{x}},\tilde{\vec{u}})$ is
+It is {inspired by }the variance of the one-step-ahead feasible improvement {but easier to assess}. \begin{prop} , given a new observation at point $(\tilde{\vect{x}},\tilde{\vec{u}})$, is

 \end{prop}